m-born/eml-web-study/md/updates.md

 # Updates

-- **2026-01-04** — New website scaffold is online (as you see).
-We'll be shaping up content in the next days.
+- **Website** As you see, we got a website scaffold up, courtesy Martin and Claude with many a shoulder to step on by Pablo.
+We'll be building out contents starting these days.
+[2026-01-05]